Sleep deprivation: Wearable devices

-Uses
+Medical uses

 Treating depression

 Studies show that sleep restriction has some potential for treating depression.
 Those with depression tend to have earlier occurrences of REM sleep with an increased number of rapid eye movements; therefore, monitoring patients' EEG and awakening them during occurrences of REM sleep appear to have a therapeutic effect, alleviating depressive symptoms.
 This kind of treatment is known as wake therapy.
 Although as many as 60% of patients show an immediate recovery when sleep-deprived, most patients relapse the following night.
 The effect has been shown to be linked to an increase in brain-derived neurotrophic factor (BDNF).
 A comprehensive evaluation of the human metabolome in sleep deprivation in 2014 found that 27 metabolites are increased after 24 waking hours and suggested serotonin, tryptophan, and taurine may contribute to the antidepressant effect.

 The incidence of relapse can be decreased by combining sleep deprivation with medication or a combination of light therapy and phase advance (going to bed substantially earlier than one's normal time).
 Many tricyclic antidepressants suppress REM sleep, providing additional evidence for a link between mood and sleep.
 Similarly, tranylcypromine has been shown to completely suppress REM sleep at adequate doses.

-Sleep deprivation has been used as a treatment for depression.